Key Technical Points for Winter Vegetables under Cold, Snowy and Low‑Light Weather

 -

-- Foliar spraying with suitable concentrations of brassinosteroids or growth regulators can enhance cold resistance, along with 0.3% compound fertilizer and 0.2% calcium chloride.
+- Foliar spray suitable brassinolide/growth regulators to enhance cold tolerance; add 0.3% compound fertilizer and 0.2% calcium chloride.

 -